 3. MBO Management

 Management by objectives is often a way to ensure that your salesforce is cognizant of and working towards a common business goal of the organization.
-It is also a way for the organization to involve the salesforce in their compensation process through discussions and debate while defining objectives.
-In a nutshell, “Objectives” are well defined subjective business goals understood by the employees and management team alike.
+It is also a way for the organization to involve the salesforce in their compensation process through discussions and debates while defining objectives.
+In a nutshell, “Objectives” are well-defined subjective business goals understood by the employees and management team alike.
 Since MBO is the result of a 2-way process it encourages employees to participate with more enthusiasm and really commit to their work.

 4. Incentive Calculations

 IC calculation or processing is often considered the easiest part of Sales Incentives.
 Before we go into the discussion of easy or not, we need to realize that this is the heart of the incentive process.
 This is the place where all the data is collated, metrics calculated, and payout aggregated for the entire sales force.
-This is also where audit trail, data security, sanctity and long-term data storage come into play.
+This is also where audit trail, data security, sanctity, and long-term data storage come into play.

 Reporting or data visualization is often the key to a happy and satisfied salesforce as well as management and leadership.
 This is what brings 360-degree visibility to everyone involved in the sales incentive process.
 For the sales force, reporting not only gives them visibility into their compensation process but also provides them with the motivation to go to the next level, as everything they need is given to them in black and white.
 Reporting allows managers to monitor the performance of their team and helps them with insights for future reference.
 At a strategic level, data comparison & visualization or BI dashboards provide the leaders with the tools they need to make strategic decisions and drive their business.
 Sales reporting thus becomes of utmost importance and cannot be neglected at any level.